matrix-org/matrix-spec-proposals/proposals/3270-symmetric-megolm-backup.md

 ## Unstable prefix
-While this feature is in development, implementations should use `org.matrix.msc3270.v1.aes-hmac-sha2` as the backup version.
+While this feature is in development, implementations should use `org.matrix.msc3270.v2.aes-hmac-sha2` as the backup algorithm.

+`org.matrix.msc3270.v1.aes-hmac-sha2` was used in a previous version that used AES-CTR-256 for encryption.